MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/add-a-server-to-a-sharepoint-server-2016-farm.md

 Where \<ServerRole\> can be any of the following values: WebFrontEnd, Application, DistributedCache, Search, or Custom.

 > [!NOTE]
-> The SingleServerFarm cannot be used unless the SharePoint farm as zero servers in it.
+> The SingleServerFarm cannot be used unless the SharePoint farm has zero servers in it.

 > [!NOTE]
-> If Feature Pack 2 has been applied, additional \<ServerRole>\ options are available: ApplicationWithSearch, WebFrontEndWithDistributedCache.
+> If SharePoint Server 2016 Feature Pack 2 has been applied, additional \<ServerRole> options are available: ApplicationWithSearch, WebFrontEndWithDistributedCache.
+These options are also available in SharePoint Server 2019 Public Preview.

 > [!NOTE]
 > The  `PSConfig.exe -cmd Services -Provision` syntax is deprecated, but not removed yet.
 Do not use the **Provision** parameter when you create or join a farm.
 Using this parameter will lead to failures.